rdlauer/articles/blues/network-connectivity/network.md

 **NB-IoT** was designed specifically for IoT implementations.
 It provides long range access, consumes little power, and is known for its reliability and improved indoor penetration.
 NB-IoT operates on 4G networks (but not on the LTE bands) making it widely available in many countries.
 The downside?
 NB-IoT data throughput is less than LTE-M (60KB down and 30KB up).

+It's worth mentioning two other cellular standards as well, namely **GSM** and **LTE Cat 1**.
+GSM provides 2G/3G coverage for much of the world that has relatively low investment in cellular infrastructure.
+LTE Cat 1 is more ubiquitous than LTE-M, has a higher bandwidth ceiling (10 MB down, 5MB up), but has a significantly higher rates of power consumption.

-### When is Cellular (LTE-M and NB-IoT) a Good Choice?
+### When is Cellular a Good Choice?

 - When uptime is essential.
 Cellular networks are ubiquitous and reliable.
 - When seamless global coverage is required.
 - When data security is critical.
-In the case of the Notecard (pictured above), data is passed through cellular and VPN tunnels, not the Internet.
+By working with cellular providers and custom APNs, the data doesn't need to traverse across the Internet and can go directly from the carrier to your cloud provider.
 - When utilizing location detection (especially when combined with on-board GPS).
 - When in a low power/no power scenario:
 	- Cellular add-ons can consume < 8mA of current.
 	- Cellular networks are still available should local power go out.
 - When the physical deployment location is unpredictable.
-- When a turnkey end user setup experience is required.

 ### When is it Not?

 - When the solution requires high bandwidth or low latency (e.g. streaming video).
-- When you need to utilize VoLTE for audio/speech transmission.
+- When you need to utilize VoLTE for audio/speech transmission (if not on LTE-M).

 ## LoRa and LoRaWAN